elijahsgh/model-viewer/README.md

 _model-viewer_ is the core component for displaying a model.

-_model-viewer-container_ is an example container to get up and running with displaying models ASAP.
+_model-viewer-container_ is an example container to get up and running with displaying models quickly.

+## Additional notes

+The view is flipped as Z is up in the viewport to match the orientation of printers - be aware of this if you add meshes that were not originally designed for printing as they will render "face down".

 ## Fields